retrohacker/nodebuild/README.md

 Tests building your project against a large collection of Node versions (currently 43!)

+Creates a file `output.md` which contains all of the output for each build in a nice markdown file.

 # Usage

 Create a `Dockerfile` for your project that includes your build steps